tjbo/books/README.md

 ## POST MORTEM
 ## Did it go smoothly?

-At the beginning of the project I read the requirements a few times; then went for a walk and thought about what I would do.
-After the walk I made some rough notes about what I would build.
+At the beginning of the project I read the requirements a few times; then went for a walk and thought about what I would build.
+After the walk I made some rough notes and had a pretty good idea how this project would go.

-After that I built it in a very methodical manner.
+After that I built the project in a very methodical manner.

 I would have liked to try out Jest more in my testing, however I am not super familiar with this library, so ended up using Enzyme.

-Overall I am pleased with how it turned out; I believe the code is clean, readable and well organized.
+Overall I am pleased with how it turned out.

 ## Any surprises or lessons learned?
 - [query-string](https://www.npmjs.com/package/query-string) is my new goto for working with URL's

 - This is my first time time using [Semantic UI React](https://react.semantic-ui.com/introduction) but found it very easy to use, and I think it is also very "semantic" which makes the code more readable, I now much prefer it over React Bootstrap for prototyping and small projects

-- I found The Google API dashboard confusing from a usability perspective.
-I am always surprised that a big company like this can get things like this wrong; however maybe it's just because they have so many products.
+- When testing Axios requests, I ran into a small Axios bug, but was able to get around it by mocking it in Jest

 ## Should we implement a production ready version of what you built, or would you do things differently next time?

 I think the code is strong enough to be used in production, however I’d tweak a few things:

--  I’d get a designer UI/UX pro to review it
+- a UI/UX pro to review the graphics
-- I’d make the loading of the views a little smoother
+- make the loading of the views a little smoother
-- I’d upgrade some of the modules in package.json
+- upgrade some of the modules in package.json
-- I’m confident in my QA, but I’d get some other people to look at it
 - The Google API has a daily limit of 1000 requests
 - right now the CSS is loaded in the index file, for a production build with Webpack this would have to be added into the build script